USNavalResearchLaboratory/zernike/README.rst

 For distributing the package, the following tutorial discusses in detail the procedure: https://packaging.python.org/tutorials/packaging-projects/.
 Run `conda install wheel setuptools` if you plan on editing this package.
-In short, from within the directory where `setup.py` is run
+In short, from within the directory where `setup.py` is located, run

 ```
 python3 setup.py sdist bdist_wheel